droonga/droonga.org/tutorial/1.1.2/virtual-machines-for-experiments/index.md

 ### Determine a box and prepare a Vagrantfile

 Go to the [Vagrant Cloud][] and find a box for your experiments.
-For example, if you use a [box for Ubuntu Trusty (x64)](https://vagrantcloud.com/ubuntu/boxes/trusty64), you just have to do:
+For example, if you use a [box for Ubuntu Wily (x64)](https://vagrantcloud.com/ubuntu/boxes/wily64), you just have to do:

 ~~~
-$ mkdir droonga-ubuntu-trusty
+$ mkdir droonga-ubuntu-wily
-$ cd droonga-ubuntu-trusty
+$ cd droonga-ubuntu-wily
-$ vagrant init ubuntu/trusty64
+$ vagrant init ubuntu/wily64
 ~~~

 Then a file `Vagrantfile` is automatically generated there.